RyanonRails/blog/source/_posts/2014-11-19-improving-your-ruby-code-base.markdown

  If you have args, pass them in the constructor instead and then operate on them in the method.

 You want to throw as much stuff into the object as possible and let the methods act on the attributes.
-The simplest reason would be that all of the methods can act on the attributes and more complex like object composition.
+The simplest reason would be that all of the methods can act on the attributes and more complex reasons like object composition.

 - Instead of referencing classes directly - set defaults in a constructor.
 Ideally set defaults in an initializer.